naveenmaurya7705/ReactProject-30/README.md

 * 5- Implement a basic toggle switch component

 * 6- Create a componet that fetches data from an API and display it.

+* 7 - Build a timer that counts down from a specified time.